 Driving to Palo Verde

-Two weeks later, we returned to Guanacaste province, driving from Tirimbina Biological Station and since a number of places were closed due to heavy rainfall, we ended up returning to Palo Verde National Park, coming full circle, back to the place where we started our explorations of Costa Rica.
+Two weeks later, we returned to Guanacaste province, driving from Tirimbina Biological Station.
+Most of the places we hoped to visit, including the magnificent Rio Celeste were closed due to heavy rainfall, so we ended up returning to Palo Verde National Park, coming full circle, back to the place where we started our explorations of Costa Rica.

 This time though explored the park from the road and saw a completely different place.
 On the drive to the park, we spotted a Crested caracara quite close to the road, the closest we’ve seen this bird.